 There are very few man-made buildings that are lacking a roof and the roofing industry is a busy one.
 Whether it’s putting a roof on a brand new building or making repairs to an older roof, roofers are almost never lacking for work.
 However, roofers do work in a very dangerous profession and unless certain precautions are taken, injuries are common.
+Generally speaking, roofers are at risk of sustaining injuries that could lead to costly medical bills, lost wages, and permanent disability.
+While the injuries are broad not only in classification but also in severity, there are some common ones.

 The Most Common Injuries Reported By Roofers